 The new edition of Warhammer 40,000 Kill Team has been redesigned from the ground up as the greatest tabletop skirmish experience yet, and the Kill Team: Starter Set is the perfect place to start y...

-This box set contains 10 multipart plastic Gretchin and a multipart plastic Ork Runtherd, including: 12 Gretchin head variants and 2 Runtherd head variants, allowing you to assemble a horde of diff...
+This multipart plastic set builds 10 Gretchin and an Ork Runtherd, including 12 Gretchin head variants and 2 Runtherd head variants, allowing you to assemble a horde of differently posed Gretchin.

 This multipart plastic kit builds a squad of 10 Kasrkin, Cadia's unmatched special forces.
 These miniatures can be used as Kasrkin operatives in games of Kill Team, or fielded with Astra Militarum ...

-There's always going to be an enemy unit that's going to mess with your strategy, and the Canoptek Wraiths are ideal for taking down that unit.
-Because of their speed and their ability to move unde...
+This multipart plastic kit builds 3 Canoptek Wraiths.
+There's always going to be an enemy unit that's going to mess with your strategy, and the Canoptek Wraiths are ideal for taking down that unit....

 Near Mint condition cards show minimal or no wear from play or handling and will have an unmarked surface, crisp corners, and otherwise pristine edges outside of minimal handling.
 Near Mint condition cards appear 'fresh out of the pack,' with edges and surfaces virtually free from all flaws. '